ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     [Back to Building a simple app with Swift and AppAuth](#simple)

     The AppAuth SDK for iOS provides an option to specify location of the [OpenID Provider Configuration Document](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) if it is supported by the OP.
-In this case, all necessary for the authorization flow endpoints could be obtained automatically by the SDK from a well-known OP's location.
+In this case, all endpoints necessary for the authorization flow could be obtained automatically by the SDK from the well-known location.

     > You can read more about OIDC discovery configuration and see a sample of the data returned from the well-known endpoint in [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) [documentation](https://backstage.forgerock.com/docs/am/6/oidc1-guide/#configure-openid-connect-discovery).
 If you have an AM instance running you will be able to see a live version of the configuration document at `https://your-am-instance/oauth2/.well-known/openid-configuration`.